 Instead of opening a single, large CD at one fixed rate for the term of the account, you can open several CDs with varying maturity dates.
 For example, instead of taking $10,000 and putting it into a single five-year CD, you might put:

 - $2,000 in a three-year CD

-Then, once your first CD (the one-year CD) reaches maturity, you might take the money plus interest earned and open a new five-year CD.
+Once your first CD (the one-year CD in the example above) reaches maturity, you can take the money plus interest earned and open a new five-year CD.
 If you continue doing this as each CD reaches maturity, you'll always be no more than a year away from having a CD maturing on the next "rung" of your CD ladder.
-This is just one example.
-You could adapt the idea using different amounts and different maturities — all to achieve different results.
+You can adapt the idea using different amounts and different maturities—all to achieve your own goals.

-Using a CD ladder gives you a few advantages depending on the circumstances:
+Using a CD ladder has a few advantages:

 - If CD interest rates rise, a CD ladder can be one way to make sure you can take advantage of the trend.
 Without a CD ladder, your money might be tied up in a longer-term CD that earns a lower interest rate.

 - If CD interest rates fall, and you'd rather put your money elsewhere, that shorter window to maturity can come in handy.

 - If you want to create a stream of income, you might withdraw only the interest you earn as you reach each rung of your CD ladder, putting the rest into another CD.

 So, a CD ladder gives you overall flexibility when it comes to long-term, fixed-rate saving.
 And if you're looking to build a CD ladder of your own, Ally Bank has some of the most competitive CD rates in the country, as published by Bankrate.com.
 Plus, the Ally Ten Day Best Rate Guarantee for CDs gives you the best rate we offer for your CD term during the ten days starting with your CD open date, provided you fund your CD within that time.